Skip to main content

 Elehear pros and cons

-Elehear’s two models of OTC hearing aids offer a lot of advanced features for a relatively low price.
+Elehear’s over-the-counter hearing aids offer a range of features at a relatively low price, with options in both receiver-in-canal (RIC) and in-the-ear (ITE) styles.
 But they may not be the best fit for everyone.
-For instance, Elehear only offers one style (RIC) of hearing aid.
-If you’re looking for different styles, such as in the canal, Audien makes several.
+For example, while Elehear now offers more than one style, its selection is still limited compared to some competitors.
+If you’re looking for more variety, such as in the canal, Audien makes several.
 You can read more about them in our Audien review.
 Here are some of the advantages and disadvantages of Elehear we discovered:

 Pros